johnsoga/macOS-Cybersecurity-Handbook/README.md

 * MacBook Air (M1) 2020 and Newer
 * Mac Mini (M1) 2020 and Newer
 * iMac (M1) 2020 and Newer

+## Security Posture

+TODO Outline
+* Trust in procurement of device

+## Installing macOS

+By default Apple devices come with macOS already pre-installed on them.
+Depending on your [security posture](#security-posture) it maybe acceptable to use the machine as is with this default setup and simply go through the intial configuration.
+Otherwise, it may make more sense to overwrite this install with a brand new installation of the operatiny system.
+This section will cover these different scenarios